Skip to content

 Waiting

 The initial state.
-The room is open and accepting players.
+The room exists but is empty, awaiting its first player.

 • No ready-state tracking happens in this state.

-• The room stays here until it fills up or expires from inactivity.
+• The room stays here until a player joins or it expires from inactivity.

 Lobby